How do you define self-care? I define it as soul-care; it’s about choosing more of what makes you feel good on a soul level.

 - Make a new recipe using seasonal produce.
 Try my Spring Nourish Bowl.

 - Start a new DIY project.
-I love following @athomewithmadeline on Instagram for inspiration.
+I have updating my bedroom curtains & blinds on my list!

 - Learn how to make your own candles with your favorite spring scents.